-Part history tour, part urban planning discussion, Sacramento will host six Jane Jacobs Walks during the weekend of May 5-7.
-Preservation Sacramento coordinates the walks, partnering with Sacramento Heritage Inc., Sacramento County Historical Society, and the Old City Cemetery Committee.
-These tours explore how Sacramento’s city neighborhoods function for pedestrians and cyclists, residents and businesses, public transit and cars (or, in some cases, not.)
+Part history tour, part urban planning discussion, Sacramento will host six Jane Jacobs Walks during the weekend of May 4-6.
+Preservation Sacramento coordinates the walks, partnering with Sacramento Heritage Inc., Sacramento Art Deco Society, Sacramento County Historical Society, the Old City Cemetery Committee, and Del Paso Boulevard Partnership.
+These tours explore how Sacramento’s city neighborhoods function for pedestrians and cyclists, residents and businesses, public transit and cars (or, in some cases, do not function as well as they could).
 All tours are free and open to the public.
 Start times and locations are listed below.

 For more information about Jane Jacobs Walk events, contact Preservation Sacramento at firstname.lastname@example.org or call (916) 202-4815.
 Visit www.preservationsacramento.org or www.janejacobswalk.org for more information about Preservation Sacramento and other Jane Jacobs Walk events.

-6 PM: Downtown Sacramento Jazz Tour (Sacramento Heritage, Inc.)
+6 PM: Poverty Ridge Walking Tour (Sacramento Heritage, Inc.)

-10 AM: Pioneers in Petticoats (Old City Cemetery Committee)
+10 AM: Parks and Wreck (Old City Cemetery Committee)

 Starting point: Old City Cemetery, 10th& Broadway

-Description: Alkali Flat, Sacramento’s oldest surviving residential neighborhood, contains some of the city’s best examples of Victorian architecture, and still bears the scars of redevelopment from the 1960s.
-Today, the neighborhood also bears public artwork by the Royal Chicano Air Force, and new infill development that is modern in style but functions more like its 19th century predecessors.
-Join Preservation Sacramento board member Luis Sumpter on a guided tour of this historic neighborhood, and get a sneak preview of the neighborhood that will be featured in Preservation Sacramento’s upcoming historic home tour!
+Alkali Flat, Sacramento’s oldest surviving residential neighborhood, contains some of the city’s best examples of Victorian-era architecture, but still bears the scars of redevelopment from the 1960s.
+Today, the neighborhood also bears public artwork by the Royal Chicano Air Force and new infill development, that is modern in style but functions more like its 19th entury predecessors.
+Join Preservation Sacramento and Alkali-Mansion Flats board member Luis Sumpter on a guided tour of this historic neighborhood that will include historic 19th century mansions, mid-century office buildings, and 21st century infill homes.